zannancy/ICPlab10/README.md

-Result after running the code in the terminal.
+Result after running the makefile in the terminal:

 Selected Line: 0
 Point IDs: 0  0
 Coordinates: (0,0) , (0,0)